 Legal and Tax Services for California Cannabusinesses

-Moskowitz, LLP’s lawyers and accountants actively assist the firm’s clients in navigating the State of California’s cannabis laws and regulations, and help to minimize the likelihood of federal prosecution.
-Contact our San Francisco office at (888) 829-3325 or (415) 394-7200.
+Moskowitz, LLP’s lawyers, and accountants actively assist the firm’s clients in navigating the State of California’s cannabis laws and regulations and help to minimize the likelihood of federal prosecution.
+Contact our San Francisco office today.

 Disclaimer: Growing, cultivating, and distributing marijuana are violations of federal law under the Controlled Substances Act, Title 21, Section 841(a)(1).
 The tax firm of Moskowitz, LLP can assist you in adhering to state and local law and regulations, and advise you on how to conduct your operations in a way that will minimize your risk of federal prosecution.
 However, we do not intend for our advice to assist you in the violation of any law and in light of the evolving nature of the marijuana industry in the U.S., clients must understand that our legal and tax services can guarantee neither success nor immunity from civil and/or criminal prosecution.
 In all areas where the legal landscape is constantly changing, we recommend that our clients act with caution, stay abreast of developments in the industry, and consult with us often.